atom/github/docs/rfcs/XXX-pull-request-review.md

 * The "comment" button is disabled unless the "reply" editor is expanded and has non-whitespace content.
 * Clicking "comment" submits the response as a new stand-alone comment on that thread.

+Hovering in the diff's gutter reveals a `+` icon that allows users to begin creating a new review with the same UI as described in the "In-editor decorations" section.

 ### IssueishPaneItem "Reviews" tab

 Additionally, each has a "Reviews" tab that shows all reviews associated with this pull request in an accordion-style list.
 Unexpanded, each review is shown as its full summary comment and chosen outcome (comment, approve, or request changes).
 Expanded, its associated review comments are listed as well on their proximate diffs.